Procter & Gamble (P&G) CEO History

 © History Oasis

-Ascending to General Manager in 1890 and President from 1907 through 1930, Cooper Procter spearheaded far-reaching reforms regarding employee welfare while cementing P&G’s reputation as a pioneer in ethical business standards and enlightened labor relations.
+Cooper spearheaded reforms regarding employee welfare and cemented P&G’s reputation as a pioneer in ethical business standards.

 Though he retired without an heir, Cooper Procter's legacy endured through the “spiritual inheritance” he imparted to subsequent generations of leadership seeking to uphold the company's foundational values.